Defense in Depth with RKE2 and Sysdig

 Let’s start with installing RKE2.
 You can install using the RKE2 Installation documentation, but we are going to use the Rancher Federal RKE2 installation Ansible playbook.

-You can get the configuration file you need for cluster access on
+You can get the configuration file you need for cluster access on the node at

 To see more information about the RKE2 Ansible setup and installation options see the Rancher Federal documention.